kkdt/miniktest/README.md

 5. On the Dashboard
     - PipelineRuns will display all triggered Pipeline(s)
     - TaskRuns will display all triggered Tasks
+6. Cleaning up PipelineRuns and TaskRuns - You can not remove PipelineRuns/TaskRuns from a trigger directly — triggers only create resources, they have no delete capability.
+    ```bash
+    # Delete all PipelineRuns
+    kubectl delete pipelineruns --all

+    # Delete all TaskRuns
+    kubectl delete taskruns --all

+    # Or, delete by name prefix (to target only trigger-created runs)
+    kubectl delete pipelineruns -l triggers.tekton.dev/eventlistener=scenario-check-services-listener
+    kubectl delete taskruns -l triggers.tekton.dev/eventlistener=scenario-check-services-listener
+    ```

 ## TestKube - Quick Start